Murphy Report: Release of the report in November 2009

 On 15 October 2009, the High Court ruled that the report could be released except for Chapter 19, which contained material relating to three upcoming cases.
-The earliest of the three cases was expected to be heard in April 2010 and the High Court will reconsider the issue of publishing Chapter 19 in May 2010.
+The earliest of the three cases was expected to be heard in April 2010 and the High Court would reconsider the issue of publishing Chapter 19 in May 2010.
 The report considers how the Catholic Church handled allegations of sexual abuse against a sample of 46 priests between 1 January 1975 and 30 April 2004.

 On 19 November 2009, the High Court authorised the release of an edited version of the report, with references to three people removed.

 On 26 November 2009, the report was published.
 The report consisted of three volumes and cost a total of €3.6 million.
 The investigating commission identified 320 people who had complained of sexual abuse between 1975 and 2004, and noted 130 complaints had been made since May 2004.
 It stated that the four archbishops, John Charles McQuaid, Dermot Ryan, Kevin McNamara, and Desmond Connell, who were serving during that time, handled complaints badly.
 One of the priests who admitted abuse, stated he did so more than 100 times.
 Another did so fortnightly for 25 years.
 Another died in 2002, professing he had done nothing wrong.
 Along with clergy, the Gardaí were accused in the report of covering up the scandal.